Big Cartel vs. Etsy – A Detailed Comparison

 But this comes with a caveat.
 The way it is, Etsy already has a lot of sellers and a huge customer base, so you don’t necessarily need to make as big an effort to attract a following as you do with a brand-new online store.
 Yes, you do share the same space with thousands of other sellers, but Etsy has its own smart ways to drive traffic to your products.

-Unlike Etsy, to build a Big Cartel store means that you have to start from zero.
+Unlike Etsy, building a Big Cartel store means that you have to start from zero.
 You have to develop clever strategies to drive people to your website and generate sales.

 Before I proceed, I have to say one more thing.
 And it’s very important.